Published on

 [.blog-callout]

-⚠️ But be careful when you start adding advanced features later.
+⚠️ Be careful when you start adding advanced features.
 AI tools don’t automatically rebuild the foundation: they stack new logic on top of what’s already there.
 That can lead to hidden issues if your app’s structure needs to evolve.

 [.blog-callout]